MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 If the backdrop to the code is dark, try a black on gray code if your detection rate is low.
 If the backdrop is relatively light, a regular code works fine.

 ### Size of QR codes

 Windows Mixed Reality devices don't work with QR codes with sides smaller than 5 cm each.

-For QR codes between 5 cm and 10-cm length sides, you must be fairly close to detect the code.
+For QR codes between 5 cm and 10-cm length sides, you must be <mark> fairly close </mark> to detect the code.
 It will also take longer to detect codes at this size.

 The exact time to detect codes depends not only on the size of the QR codes, but how far you're away from the code.
 Moving closer to the code will help offset issues with size.

 ### Distance and angular position from the QR code

 The tracking cameras can only detect a certain level of detail.
-For small codes - < 10 cm along the sides - you must be fairly close.
-For a version 1 QR code varying from 10 cm to 25 cm wide, the minimum detection distance ranges from 0.15 meter to 0.5 meter.
+For small codes - < 10 cm along the sides - you must be <mark> fairly close </mark>.
+For a version 1 QR code varying from 10 cm to 25 cm wide, the minimum detection distance ranges from 0.15 meter to 0.5 meters.

 The detection distance for size increases linearly, but also depends on QR version or module size.
 The higher the version, the smaller the modules, which can only be detected from a closer position.
 You can also try micro QR codes if you want the distance of detection to be longer.
 QR detection works with a range of angles += 45 deg to ensure we have proper resolution to detect the code.

+<mark> table needed to show QR code size and detection distance (min vs. max).
+What's supported and what's not supported QR codes. </mark>

 > [!IMPORTANT]
 > Always make sure you have enough contrast and a proper border.